Vicarious Liability in Employmentachkarlaw-admin

 Vicarious liability ensures that employers take precautions to reduce the risk of wrongful conduct.
 Prevention is important—once an employee engages in wrongful actions, the tendency is to look at the employer to see the steps it took or could have taken.

-Whether you are an employer who wishes to limit your vicarious liability, or an employee who has questions about whether your employer is vicariously liable for a wrongful action, our team of experienced employment lawyers at Achkar Law can help.
-Contact us by phone at (800) 771-7882, or email at email@example.com and we would be happy to assist.
+Whether you are an employer who wishes to limit your vicarious liability, or an employee who has questions about whether your employer is vicariously liable for a wrongful action, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at +1 (866) 508-2548 or email us at [email protected] and we would be happy to assist.